Publications

 If society demands that a bank’s use of artificial intelligence systems is “fair,” what is the bank to actually do?
 This article outlines a pragmatic and defensible answer.

 • Williamson, Robert C. (2021) 2021.
-“The AI of ethics”.
+“The AI of Ethics”.
 In Machines We Trust: Perspectives on Dependable AI, 139-60.
 Boston: MIT Press.

 The spectacular rise of AI has lead to anxiety regarding the ethics of AI—how might one conceive and control the ethical impacts of AI technology.
 I will first sketch the traditional framing of “the ethics of AI.”
 I will then provide an inverse view, that sees AI as an extension of human reasoning, with concomitantly different conclusions regarding decisional autonomy.
 I will further argue that the solution to many ethical problems relies upon the better use of cognitive technologies such as AI.
 That is, we have largely had it backwards — it is the AI of ethics that warrants our attention, and the root of the harm is the use of AI, not the technology itself.